 During our visit the Bavarian Grill was celebrating Oktoberfest and Schnitzelfest – two complementary occasions.
 With plenty of German beer to drink and over 30 types of Schnitzel to try, we were in heaven.
 The menu also had many traditional Bavarian specialties such as roast pork, sausages, dumplings, and more.
 Singing, drinking, and playing games were all part of the festivities.
 While in the middle of Texas, we felt like we were in the land of lederhosen and dirndls, at least for a little while.

 One of the best things about traveling to a new place is the chance to taste the local flavors and check out their unique treats.
 Plano is no slouch when it comes to special bites, so we wanted to share just a few of them with you.

 Donuts at WOW!

 Wow!
 Donuts and Drips is a different sort of donut place.
 Instead of looking at the racks and picking out one of the many sweet rings available, you actually look through the several showcases they have.
 Each case has a representative of the ornate decorations that they put on each of their traditional yeast donuts.
 You place your order and they make it for you right then and there.
-We couldn’t resist a rainbow adorned beauty and one with the delicious combination chocolate and strawberries.
+We couldn’t resist a rainbow-adorned beauty and one with a delicious combination of chocolate and strawberries.
 They also use tea and coffee brewing systems designed to give you the perfect made-to-order cup.